-- Do you have discomfort / pain and if so where on the stump do you feel this? - On a scale of 1 to 10, with 1 being minimal, to 10 being excruciating, how severe is this pain? - Has there been any skin redness or tissue breakdown? - How long have you had the discomfort / pain? - Do you know what may have caused this pain/discomfort to start? - Have you lost weight /gained weight? - Has the fit of the prosthesis changed? - Have you changed your habits or activity levels?
+- Do you have discomfort / pain and if so where on the stump do you feel this? - On a scale of 1 to 10, with 1 being minimal, to 10 being excruciating, how severe is this pain? - Has there been any skin redness or tissue breakdown? - How long have you had the discomfort/ pain? - Do you know what may have caused this discomfort/pain to start? - Have you lost weight /gained weight? - Has the fit of the prosthesis changed? - Have you changed your habits or activity levels? - Have you lost the ability to control the prosthesis?

 N.B.
-Some causes of pain may need further examination by the Rehabilitation Consultant e.g. neuromas, so do tell someone if you are experiencing pain.
+Some causes of pain may need further examination by the rehabilitation consultant e.g. neuromas, so do tell someone if you are experiencing pain.